redhat-apac-stp/rosa-with-api-gateway-private-integration/README.md

 <img src="https://github.com/redhat-apac-stp/rosa-with-aws-api-gateway/blob/main/echoserver-http.png">

+The client_address field contains the IP address of the NGINX ingress controller pod.
+The real client address has been forwarded via proxy protocol and is contained in the x-forwarded-for field and is the IP address of the node running the web terminal pod.
+Note that the x-forwarded-port and x-forwarded-proto confirm that this connection is over HTTP port 80 as expected.

 Assuming this worked the next steps are to generate a wildcard certificate and enable HTTPS routing on the ingress endpoint.

 LetsEncrypt is a supported certificate authority for AWS API Gateway HTTP APIs as per: